lathspell/kubernetes_test/README.md

 	kubectl version
 	kubectl cluster-info
-	kubectl api-resources / api-versions        # Shows all API objects and their current versions kubectl explain pod.spec                    # Shows the reference manual for the object "Pod" (or others) kubectl get all --all-namespaces -o wide    # the big overview ("all" is not really all and no longer documented!)
+	kubectl config get-contexts …               # Shows and configures Contexts and Clusters (-> kubectx) kubectl api-resources / api-versions        # Shows all API objects and their current versions kubectl explain pod.spec                    # Shows the reference manual for the object "Pod" (or others) kubectl get all --all-namespaces -o wide    # the big overview ("all" is not really all and no longer documented!)